mvs-org/metaverse/README.md

 Dependencies of MVS are **static linked** (including libstdc++).
 Thus, there is no extra dependency after compilation.
-Recommands Ubuntu 16.04/CentOS 7.2/Visual Studio 2015 to develop/debug/build MVS.
+Recommends Ubuntu 16.04/CentOS 7.2/Visual Studio 2015 to develop/debug/build MVS.

 ## Toolchain requirements
 - cmake 3.0+